TraekWells/personal-site/content/journal/2022-in-review.md

 ### Balance improving both

 Another year passed where I don't know how to get better at both design and development.
 Or maybe I'm just not noticing my improvements in both.
-It seems that I'm either getting better at design as a whole and my develpment skills fade **or** I'm getting better at development and my design skills fade.
+It seems that I'm either getting better at design as a whole and my development skills fade **or** I'm getting better at development and my design skills fade.

 ## 🧞 Self Reflection